-7.35 The supervisor may not be a member of the examining panel and have no decision-making powers during the viva voce.
-The supervisor must submit a non-evaluative report to the non-examining chairperson after the dissertation/thesis has been

-- submitted for examination.
+- 7.37 The supervisor may not be a member of the examining panel and have no decision-making powers during the viva voce.
+The supervisor must submit a non-evaluative report to the non-examining chairperson after the dissertation/thesis has been submitted for examination.
 This report is not made available to the candidate, nor to the examiners.
-The co-supervisor must co-sign the non-evaluative report. - 7.36 External examiners are appointed on the Oracle system by the relevant academic department in accordance with the approved abbreviated process by designated officers in the college where the candidate is registered.
+The co-supervisor must co-sign the non-evaluative report. - 7.38 External examiners are appointed on the Oracle system by the relevant academic department in accordance with the approved abbreviated process by designated officers in the college where the candidate is registered.
 External examiners are remunerated by the relevant academic department on submission of their reports (see par.
-7.45 7.68 for the minimum requirements for examiners' reports) and claim forms to the non-examining chairperson (see also par.
-7.69). - 7.37 Form V35 is used for the supervisor's consent to, or refusal of, submission for examination, the approval of the panel of examiners and the confirmation or amendment of the title. - 7.38 The CGS: Assessment, Research and Examination Support section communicates with the candidate and the supervisor regarding permission to submit the dissertation, the link to upload the final electronic examination copy and the relevant deadlines.
-The link to upload is only provided to a candidate after the panel of examiners have been officially appointed. - 7.39 The CGS: Assessment, Research and Examination Support section communicates with the examiners, provides guidelines and the due date for the submission of their report.
+7.46 7.71 for the minimum requirements for examiners' reports) and claim forms to the non-examining chairperson (see also par.
+7.70). - 7.39 The CGS: Assessment, Research and Examination Support section communicates with the candidate and the supervisor regarding permission to submit the dissertation, the link to upload the final electronic examination copy and the relevant deadlines.
+The link to upload is only provided to a candidate after the panel of examiners have been officially appointed. - 7.40 The CGS: Assessment, Research and Examination Support section communicates with the examiners, provides guidelines and the due date for the submission of their report.